sagecodes/intro-machine-learning/README.md

 ## Setting up your computer
 * A web browser to see what we're working on as others see it (Recommend Google Chrome: [chrome.google.com] (http://chrome.google.com))
-* We will be using an online text editor for this workshop.
-You can sign up here: [https://repl.it/](https://repl.it/)
+* We will be using Google Colab for this workshop so make a Google accoung if you don't already have one.
 * Open this github Repo to follow along

 # What this workshop is

 A super friendly introduction to Machine Learning No previous experience expected, but knowing some python will help!

-You can't learn EVERYTHING in ~2 hours.
+You can't learn EVERYTHING in ~2 hours, especially when it comes to Machine Learning!
 But you can learn enough to get excited and comfortable to keep working and learning on your own!

 - This course is for absolute beginners
 - Ask Questions!